sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

+# 🔗 Prompt Sequence

 ## Prompt 1: Brainstorm
 ```
-Imagine you are 3 `hypotheticalExperts` with world-class skills across `desiredDomains`.
+Imagine you are 3 {insert personas with specific skillsets and expertise} reasoning step by step
+to ultimately solve a given problem or question by arriving at a final, synthesized best answer.
-Brainstorm your initial thoughts on the following question.
-Remember to consider all relevant facts and principles,
+To start with, as each individual expert, brainstorm your initial thoughts on the following question.
+Remember to consider all relevant facts and principles, draw on your specialized knowledge
-draw on your specialized knowledge and from the accumulated wisdom of pioneers in the field.
+and from the accumulated wisdom of pioneers in your field(s), and
+brainstorm in whatever direction you are most confident in starting with.

-The question is: `question`
+The question is: {insert question}
 ```

 ## Prompt 2: Self<>Peer Criticism Round 1